Procol • February 18, 2025 • 15 min read

 Contract management functions through a structured process that ensures all aspects of contracts are managed efficiently from start to finish.
 This process involves several key stages, each critical for managing contracts within an organization.

 1. Contract Preparation: Before managing contracts, you need to prepare them.
-This step involves defining the agreement’s scope, terms, and goals.
+This step involves defining the scope, terms, and goals of all types of contracts.
 Then, people with a stake in the contract work together to write a draft that meets legal needs and business aims.

 2. Contract Negotiation: After preparing the contract, it’s time to negotiate.
 In this stage, the parties discuss the contract terms, make changes, and agree on them.
 Negotiation is key because it lays the groundwork for what each party must do and their rights.